Somali Air Force: Relaunch in the 2010s

 During the decades since the Somali Civil War began, former members of the air force during Barre's regime kept in contact with each other.
 On 29 October 2012, 40 former senior Somali National Army and Air Force officers participated in a three-day workshop called Improving Understanding and Compliance with International Humanitarian Law (IHL), organized by the African Union Mission in Somalia in Djibouti.
 In October 2014, Somali Air Force cadets underwent additional training in Turkey.

 On 1 July 2015, Somali Defence Minister Abdulkadir Sheikh Dini reopened the headquarters of the Somali Air Force in Afisone, Mogadishu, to help re-establish the air force after a quarter century of civil war.

 As of 2017 the Somali air force was not operational and possessed no aircraft.
 It is composed of approximately 170 personnel: 40-50 officers, ranging from second lieutenant to colonel, and 120-130 non-commissioned officers and airmen.
 The Turkish Air Force delivered residential training to a group of young Somali air force personnel and with the intention to support further development of Somali aviation capabilities.
 The potential cumulative ten-year cost of redeveloping a Somali air arm was estimated to be $50 million.

 Developments in the 2020s

 On 6 March 2020, Somali Brigadier General Sheikh Ali met with Pakistani Air Chief Marshal Mujahid Anwar Khan in Islamabad to discuss cooperation efforts and bilateral ties between the Somali Air Force and Pakistani Air Force.

-In December 2021, a batch of Turkish Bayraktar TB2 drones were rumored to have been delivered and videos of them flying over Mogadishu started to surface online.
+In December 2021, Turkey deployed Bayraktar TB2 drones to the Mogadishu area, and videos of them in flight started to surface online.

-In September 2022, the Minister of Interior Ahmed Moalim Fiqi confirmed that Bayraktar TB2 drones were being used against Al-Shabab.
+In September 2022, the Minister of Interior Ahmed Moalim Fiqi confirmed that Turkish Bayraktar TB2 drones were being used against Al-Shabab.
 In October 2022, the yearly Final Report of the UN Panel of Experts on Somalia wrote that :